“We all come from the past,

 For example, you can find in Wikipedia a short biography of my great-great Uncle, Joel Johnson (brother of my great-great grandfather Benjamin F. Johnson) who helped found some of Utah’s first Townsites.
 And wrote 800 hymns for the Mormon hymnal, during the time of Joseph Smith.
 Two of these hymns are still in the modern Mormon hymnals.
 The beautiful “High on the Mountain Top” is one of them — and to this day is still one of mine and Mormonism’s favorite hymns.

-I took the following material off the Internet.
-It needs some editing.
-I presently do not have time to do the work it would take:
+~PLEASE NOTE: I took the following material off the Internet.
+It needs editing.
+I edited a part of this bio.
+Do not have time to polish it:

 ||Aug.
 9, 1668